 Evolve Your Automation

 Evolution is an amazing process.
 It conjures images of radical change and creatures that are perfectly adapted to their environments.
-It also takes millions of years, which is something to keep in mind when you’re looking to streamline a dozen business processes at once with the automation features of your new CRM solution.
+It also takes millions of years, which is something to keep in mind when you’re looking to streamline a dozen business processes at once with the CRM automation features in your new solution.

 You should absolutely be looking at ways to leverage automation, but trying to move from no automation to closing every deal via ChatGPT prompt isn’t likely to succeed.
 To really evolve your automation, you should be looking at incremental changes to optimize self-contained processes.